404Setup/t-i18n/README.md

 If the target environment contains snakeyaml, no installation is necessary.

 #### Use Properties as input
-No additional dependencies required as Properties support is built into the JDK.
+No additional dependencies are required as Properties support is built into the JDK.

+#### Use XML as input
+No additional dependencies are required as XML support is built into the JDK.

 #### Use Kyori as Output
 If you use Paper or its forks, these dependencies are not required.